robin-schneider/cicy-fourfolds/README.md

 ## References and links

 This project is a follow up to [previously](https://github.com/thesfinox/ml-cicy) initiated [studies](https://arxiv.org/pdf/2007.13379.pdf) investigating CICY three-folds using [inception](https://arxiv.org/abs/1409.4842) inspired neural networks.
-The [CICYminer](https://github.com/thesfinox/ml-cicy-4folds) use in the main results section is based on the [Deep Miner](https://arxiv.org/abs/2102.09321) architecture for image recognition.
+The [CICYminer](https://github.com/thesfinox/ml-cicy-4folds) used in the main results section is based on the [Deep Miner](https://arxiv.org/abs/2102.09321) architecture for image recognition.